Millikan-Coding-Club/dara-s-snake-game/README.md

 # dara-s-snake-game
-standalone because i dont go on discord very often and this is to make up the absence.
+standalone because i dont go on discord very often and this is to make up the absence. tutorial used: https://www.youtube.com/watch?v=U8gUnpeaMbQ